s417-lama/ppopp21-preemption-artifact/README.md

 ```

 It will take tens of minutes to be completed, and a plot file (`chol_plot.html`) will be output.
+The results are corresponding to Figure 7 in the paper.

 You can change the number of iterations through `REPEAT` variable in `chol/run.bash`.
-Although it shuold work with the latest Intel compiler suite, this benchmark partially depends on the version of Intel OpenMP and MKL because of the reverse-engineering patch (see Section X in the paper for details).
+Although it should work with the latest Intel compiler suite, this benchmark partially depends on the version of Intel MKL and the CPU architecture to use because of the reverse-engineering patch (see Section 4.1 in the paper for details).
-If it hangs, please pass `-X` to `./measure_chol.bash` to skip tests that rely on this MKL patch.
+Although it may hang or crash depending on the environment, the problem should be specific to this experiment; run other experiments instead.

 ## HPGMG